alexpeshe/Python-Learning/README.md

 - Tools used to complete the exercises:

-Mainly but not limited to Pycharm and Jyputer Lab.
+Mainly but not limited to Pycharm, VS Code and Jyputer Lab.

 # Free Code Camp certifications and projects: